open-telecom-data/spectrum-assignments/spectrumedit-php/README.md

-# PHP layer to SQLite database for Editing Spectrum data
+# PHP code and SQLite database for Editing Spectrum data

 ## Notes